ECLK/Results-Dist/README.md

 The distributor should now receive the results and deliver them to the subscribers.

 **Note:** these endpoints will be exposed via HTTPS in a production deployment.
-Alternatively, you can also [enforce HTTPS at the Ballerina service level](https://ballerina.io/learn/by-example/https-listener.html) by introducing the relevant configurations.
+Alternatively, you can also [enforce HTTPS at the Ballerina listener level](https://ballerina.io/learn/by-example/https-listener.html) by introducing the relevant configurations.

 ## How to Contribute